Sunday School Programs

 The group is open to everyone and there is no advance preparation or homework.
 Spontaneity is emphasized and no prior knowledge of scripture or theology is expected or necessary.

-The Rector's Bible Study
+LOGOS: The Word (formerly The Rector's Bible Study)